 Year 2 (Level 5) – all modules are compulsory

-Year 3 (Level 5) – all modules are compulsory:
+Year 3 (Level 5) – module is compulsory:

 Year 4 (Level 6) – compulsory modules